 experience in photography.

 The photography area offers students the opportunity to discover a way of seeing that serves them in their search for personal vision and its expression regardless of studio or academic discipline.
 Both figuratively and literally students are taught to observe the world more closely, appreciate it’s nuances, ironies, and contradictions and provide–– through their photography–– an analysis of what they see and understand.
 Students are introduced to the variety of tools and equipment that allow them a sound mastery and a clear viewpoint from which to make informed and passionate choices.
 They discover that the camera can be as simple and as complicated a tool for invention while becoming aware and informed of the medium’s rich technical and aesthetic traditions.
 In the field of contemporary photography materials and practices have broadened to include not only profound historical and traditional practices, but highly sophisticated digital technologies as well.
-Guiding students through this multifarious world with a strong conviction in ones ideas and command of expressive tools is a goal placed highly above most others.
+Guiding students through this multifarious world with a strong conviction in one's ideas and command of expressive tools are goals placed highly above most others.

 Our curriculum emphasizes proficiency in analog and digital production.
 Beginning at the introductory level, students learn 35 mm film cameras and darkroom printing fundamentals alongside photographic history, engaging in and developing critical thinking towards the work of their peers and their own in regular critiques.
 As students continue onto the intermediate and then the advanced levels, they are offered a selection of courses to further as well as deepen their technical skills as they also begin to broaden their awareness of contemporary practice and trends.
 Students explore color film and digital output, medium and large format film cameras, alternative cameras and processes and, through this broad base, find their way to subject and the means by which that subject is best expressed.
 Weekly discussions, technical demonstrations, critiques, lectures, and field trips challenge and support students’ ongoing research that culminates in the production of a body of work for their capstone, the BFA Senior Thesis Exhibition.
 Students are encouraged to take classes within the broad 2D curriculum, the School of Art and the College of Arts and Sciences to enrich their experience and engage in an interdisciplinary approach to their work.